On Grid Compressive Sampling for Spherical Field Measurements in Acoustics: Background

+For comparison with our method in Section~\ref{sec:fourier_basis_cs}, we now give the existing scaling in the number of measurements required to give successful and robust CS recovery for Wigner $D$-functions and SHs.
+Note, both results require random measurements on arbitrary positions of their domain.
+For Wigner $D$-functions the number of such measurements must satisfy (see Theorem 3 from Bangun, et al.~\cite{bangunSensingMatrixDesign2020})

 where $s_D$ is the sparsity in the Wigner $D$-function basis.
 Here $\til{C}'\geq0$ is constant.
-For the case of the sphere, i.e. SW/SH expansion, $M$ has the same form of scaling but with $N_D$ replaced with the number of band-limited SHs, $N_{SH}=(n_{\max}+1)^2$, and $s_D$ replaced with the sparsity in the SH basis, $s_{SH}$, i.e.,
+For the case of the sphere, i.e., SW/SH expansion, $M$ has the same form of scaling but with $N_D$ replaced with the number of band-limited SHs, $N_{SH}=(n_{\max}+1)^2$, and $s_D$ replaced with the sparsity in the SH basis, $s_{SH}$~\cite{burqWeightedEigenfunctionEstimates2012}, i.e.,

 Though the CS guarantees mentioned above are useful in establishing theoretical viability and requirements for using CS to solve \eqref{eq:wigner_D_expanison} for its coefficients, their requisite random sampling is problematic.
-This is because many measurement systems struggle to reach arbitrary points on $\sot$ or the sphere, and furthermore, random points in $\sot$ or the sphere can be too close together for some measurement setups and even time-consuming when compared to regular patterns.
+As mentioned in the introduction, this is because many measurement systems struggle to reach arbitrary points on $\sot$ or the sphere, and furthermore, random points on $\sot$ or the sphere can be too close together for some measurement setups and even time-consuming when compared to regular patterns.
 Thus, these CS results provide mixed gains.
 On one hand, they reduce the required number of measurements.
 On the other hand, they can give impossible measurement positions (when they are too close for arrays) or increase measurement times due to random positioning requirements.
-In contrast, coherence-based analyses like those in \cite{culotta-lopezCompressedSamplingSpherical2018,bangunCoherenceBoundsSensing2018, bangunSensingMatrixDesign2020} provide regular patterns for measurements that can be carried out rapidly but these give no theoretical guarantees.
+In contrast, coherence-based analyses like those in \cite{culotta-lopezCompressedSamplingSpherical2018,bangunCoherenceBoundsSensing2018, bangunSensingMatrixDesign2020} provide regular patterns for measurements that can be carried out rapidly but these do not give strong theoretical guarantees in the sense of prescribing a needed number of measurements for QCBP to be successful with a guaranteed accuracy and robustness to noise/small decreases in measurement number.
 As we demonstrate in \Cref{sec:fourier_basis_cs}, it is possible to maintain theoretical recovery guarantees while using more regular sampling patterns on $\sot$ or the sphere.